Cause and effect diagrams

-This type differs from the basic type above in that each discrete stage in the production process leading up to the effect being examined is shown along the main arrow or 'backbone' of the diagram.
-Possible causes are then shown as branches off these as shown in the illustration overleaf.
+This type differs from the basic type above in that each discrete stage in the production process leading up to the effect being examined is shown along the main arrow or ‘backbone’ of the diagram.
+Possible causes are then shown as branches off these.

 This type of CE Diagram is often easier to construct and understand because those involved are already familiar with each of the production steps identified.

 This is not so much a different type of diagram but a different method of constructing a diagram.
 Instead of building up a chart gradually (starting with the ‘backbone’, deciding broad areas, then adding more and more branches), you postpone drawing the chart and simply list all the possible causes first.
 Then draw the chart in order to relate the causes to each other.
 This method has the advantage that the list of possible causes will be more comprehensive because the process has a more free-form nature.
 The disadvantage is that it is more difficult to draw the diagram from this list rather than from scratch.

 This method of drawing a CE Diagram can be used in conjunction with Brainstorming by using it to distil the brainstorm output down into a logical and useable set of information.

 What to do with the completed CE diagram